-The evolution of senior fatalities for individual EU countries is calculated by comparing three-year averages, i.e. 2017-2019 versus 2010-2012.
-Using this trend indicator we do not see the 5% increase in senior fatalities in the EU (as noted above) but rather a very slight increase of 2%, a factual status quo (see Figure below).
+The evolution of senior fatalities for individual EU countries is calculated by comparing three-year averages, i.e. 2018-2020 versus 2011-2013.
+Using this trend indicator we see a very slight decrease of -3% for the EU as a whole, a factual status quo.

-Countries that show the least favourable trend are: Hungary, Bulgaria, Sweden and the Netherlands.
-Italy and Germany have the highest number of senior fatalities and show a stagnation or slight increase since 2010.
+Countries that show the least favourable trend are: Cyprus, Bulgaria, Romania, Sweden and the

+Netherlands.
+Germany and Italy have the highest number of senior fatalities.
+Germany shows a slight decrease since 2011 while the number of senior fatalities has decreased significantly since 2011.